-Over the course of the next two decades, a huge chunk of the American population will need nursing homes and long term care (LTC) facilities.
-As the Baby Boomer generation goes from retirees to elderly, these types of institutions will see a huge boom in demand.
+Over the course of the next two decades, a huge chunk of the American population will need nursing homes and long-term care (LTC) facilities.
+As the Baby Boomer generation goes from retirees to the elderly, these types of institutions will see a huge boom in demand.
 In fact, by the year 2040, there will be 4.3 million elderly citizens who will utilize nursing homes.

 While the goal of these institutions is to provide housing and care for the elderly, they are also businesses that need to stay aware of their bottom line in order to continue to provide these services.
 There are some unique aspects of nursing homes and LTC facilities that can make getting paid in a timely manner more difficult than your average business.
 This is why these institutions should consider working with a debt collection company that understands the distinctive issues faced by these businesses.

 Serving Nursing Homes Nationwide

 Need a Collection Agency?
 Contact Us

 When a debt collection agency works with a standard business, the goal is to get in touch with the person who owes the debt and collect money from them or the guarantor/co-signer.
 For nursing homes and LTC facilities though, the biggest challenge they face trying to collect their accounts receivables is actually just getting the information they need from family members or other caregivers.

 Debt collection companies who specialize in working with nursing homes and LTC facilities know that collecting information is a vital part of collecting for this population and have proven methods and systems to contact family members who may not want to talk and share info.
 These debt collectors can do this in an ethical way that is sensitive to the situation while still compelling the responsible parties to give the information needed to get Medicaid approved faster.